taddeus/wspy/README.md

 programming, as well as for more demanding applications that require low-level control over each frame being sent/received.

-Her is a quick overview of the features in this library:
+Here is a quick overview of the features in this library:
 - Upgrading regular sockets to web sockets.
-- Building custom frames.
+- Building custom frames (see "Sending frames with a websocket").
-- Messages, which are higher-level than frames (see "Basic usage").
+- Messages, which are higher-level than frames (see "Sending messages with a a connection").
 - Connections, which hide the handling of control frames and automatically concatenate fragmented messages to individual payloads.
 - HTTP authentication during handshake.